History

 conductor Colin Mason.

-I have found a very badly faded programme from 1982, i can't make out what number 7 is, if anyone has any ideas, please get in touch.
+I have found a very badly faded program from 1982, I can't make out what the number 7 is, if anyone has any ideas, please get in touch.

 The band playing for the 900th Anniversary of All Saints Church, Conductor Charlie Jones